-A brief description of how we transform waste paper into high-quality recycled paper used to make paper-based packaging
+A brief description of how we transform recovered paper into high-quality recycled paper used to make paper-based packaging.

 The process starts with the arrival of waste paper and cardboard at a papermaking plant.
 Sorting machines eliminate contaminants such as plastic, stones, glass and staples.
 A gigantic mixer then mashes up the waste paper and cardboard with warm water.

 The resulting paper pulp is poured onto a moving sieve.
 The sieve vibrates and distributes the pulp uniformly over a paper machine.
 First with gravity and then with suction, water is removed from the pulp until it reaches a dry matter content of around 20-25%.

 The water that is still present in the paper needs to be squeezed out.
 To do this, the paper sheet is drawn into pressing rollers.
 Pressing results in paper with a dry matter content of around 50%.